You just finished documenting your entire marketing strategy.

 What if there was a way to make it easier?
 A simple drag and drop calendar that could act as your marketing calendar and your marketing timeline?

 That’s where CoSchedule comes in.
 Our marketing calendar will allow you to plan everything you need to complete your entire marketing timeline all in one place.

-Marketing Projects was designed to keep projects and campaigns neatly organized.
+Marketing Campaigns was designed to keep projects and campaigns neatly organized.

 So how does this all work?

-Go to your calendar select Marketing Projects from the menu, and title your project.
+Go to your calendar select Marketing Campaigns from the menu, and title your project.

 Select the start and end date of your project and click Create.